grz0zrg/Mammoth3D/README.md

 assimp2bin load any meshes files that the [Assimp](http://assimp.sourceforge.net/) library support

-dae2bin is deprecated, export Collada (.dae) only and only meshes vertices (UVs/normals exports are buggy)
+dae2bin is deprecated, export Collada (.dae) only and only meshes vertices (UVs/normals export is buggy)

 ### Others platforms ###